 Challenge common ideas and theories about development and reconsider the diversity of populations, economies, cities and governance practices in the Global South.
 Step away from the traditional Western-orientated viewpoints of development and consider alternative futures for international development.
 MRes version available.

 Study critical geographical perspectives on global health issues, combine advanced geographical analysis of pressing global health concerns, and tackle the moral, ethical and political challenges of global health today.
-MRes version available. *Starts in Sept 2017.
-Subject to approval.
+MRes version available. * New course - starts in Sept 2017.

 Study river science, policy and management and prepare for a career in the water and environment sector.
 Combine the study of hydrology, geomorphology, biogeochemistry and ecology, and you’ll become a scientist capable of developing interdisciplinary solutions to priority water resource and catchment issues.
 PgDip and PgCert versions available.